rid9/evd/README.md

-# ksd - keyboard shortcuts daemon
+# evd - event daemon

-ksd is a program for globally controlling keyboard shortcuts on Linux.
+evd is a program for globally controlling events such as ACPI events or key presses on Linux.
 It is configured at compile time via the **config.h** file.

 # Installation